Citabria

 A good friend of mine (a private pilot) has recently acquired a full size Bellanca Citabria.
 I’ve always had a weak spot for the Citabria, in particular the 1/6 scale one from the SIG kit, made in USA.
 My late uncle Jack had also built a beautiful example.
 Only a few weeks before this friend told me about his new private plane, I had seen an original SIG kit for sale in Germany.
 I was lucky, it was still available and a few mail exchanges later, it was on its way to me.
 It was the intention to roughly replicate the full size Citabria of my friend, not to make a contest quality scale replica.

 For power, my choice went to a rather unconventional four stroke engine, the RCV 58 CD which is very compact thanks to the rotary valve, so it's completely hidden inside the cowling.
+A baffle plate directs all cooling air over the engine, so I don't expect overheating problems.
+The propeller is a 12 x 6 inch Zinger wood finished in the scale colour scheme.
+The flying spinner is from Tru-Turn, but I also made one for static display (and the photo shoot) which is closer to scale.
+Radio equipment is from Futaba.

 the nice kit from SIG Manufacturing, USA